Vin-dictive/fake-real-news-detection/CONTRIBUTING.md

 ### Instructions for Adding New Dependencies

-1. Open the terminal locally, and set the working directory to the root directory.
+1. Set the working directory to the root directory in your terminal.
 Install conda and conda-lock in the base environment if you haven't already done so.

-2. Create a conda environment called "fake-news-detection" using the "conda-lock.yml" by executing the following code in terminal:
+2. Create "fake-news-detection", a conda environment, using the "conda-lock.yml" file.
+Specifically, execute the following code in terminal:

    ```bash
    conda-lock install --name fake-news-detection conda-lock.yml
    ```

-3. Activate this newly installed conda environment:
+3. Activate this newly installed conda environment "fake-news-detection":

    ```bash
    conda activate fake-news-detection